Yau Ma Tei boat people

 Yau Ma Tei boat people refers to those who lived in the Yau Ma Tei Typhoon Shelter, Kowloon, Hong Kong from around 1916 to 1990.
-Yau Ma Tei boat people mainly consisted of Tanka people.
+Yau Ma Tei boat people mainly consisted of Boat Dwellers.
 In the 1980s many families moved to public housing on land under a special Housing Authority scheme.
 The original typhoon shelter was filled in under the Airport Core Programme in the 1990s.

 Background

 There are many different typhoon shelters in Hong Kong.
 The Yau Ma Tei Typhoon Shelter was established in 1915 after a serious typhoon that hit on 18 September 1906.
 Around 3,000 fish boats sank because of the typhoon, prompting the Hong Kong Government to build a typhoon shelter for those boat people who relied on fishery in Yau Ma Tei to make a living.

 Yau Ma Tei boat people changed their careers from fishery to entertainment and catering services in the 1950s.
 With the Government promoting typhoon shelters as a tourist spot, the Yau Ma Tei Typhoon Shelter earned the reputation of "Boat Shanghai Street", signifying the flourishing prospect of it as a leisure spot.
 The typhoon shelter was popular with its featured cuisine and performance, and was conveniently located immediately west of Mong Kok.
 It attracted not only local people, but also tourists.
 It was the golden period of the Yau Ma Tei shelter.
 Yet, there were news reports that suggested that the typhoon shelter jeopardised social order as crimes like gambling, prostitution, and opium trade was reportedly common.